Francisco Javier Errázuriz Ossa: Cardinal

 He was created cardinal in the consistory of 21 February 2001 by Pope John Paul II and was assigned as Cardinal-Priest to the titular church of S. Maria della Pace.
 In May of the same year he was named a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and of the Pontifical Council for the Family.

 He attended the Tenth Ordinary Assembly of the World Synod of Bishops, Vatican City, 30 September – 27 October 2001.
 He was inducted as a member of the Academy of Social, Political and Moral Sciences of the Institute of Chile, Santiago, on 19 December 2002.
 He was elected president of the Episcopal Conference of Latin America (CELAM) on 16 May 2003 to serve from 2003 to 2007.

+In 2003, he made public remarks calling for investigation into a pedophile ring in Chile.

 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
 He attended the XI General Ordinary Assembly of the World Synod of Bishops, Vatican City, 2–23 October 2005 as a papal appointee.

 He was President of the Fifth General Conference of the Latin American and Caribbean Bishops, which met in Aparecida, Brazil, from 13 to 31 May 2007.

 Pope Benedict XVI accepted Errázuriz's resignation as Archbishop of Santiago on 15 December 2010.
 His successor is Ricardo Ezzati Andrello.
 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 On 13 April 2013 Pope Francis appointed him to the Council of Cardinal Advisers to advise him and to study a plan for revising the Apostolic Constitution on the Roman Curia, Pastor Bonus.